 At Astron Energy, we believe transformation is key to South Africa’s future and is consistent with our own business objectives.
 Our intent is to lead change not as a short-term project, but as an ongoing, deeply rooted process in all we do.

-Our transformation journey has been one of consistent, sustained improvement and has earned us an upper-tier rating for an integrated oil company and certification as a Level 2 Broad-Based Black Economic Empowerment contributor.
+Our transformation journey has been one of consistent, sustained improvement and has earned us recognition as a Level 1 Broad-Based Black Economic Empowerment contributor.
 This rating incorporates our full value chain and includes our refinery, sales and marketing as well as our lubricants business.

-We are extremely proud of the milestone achievements that have helped us earn our Level 2 rating.
-Today 82% of our workforce are black South Africans, with 27% Black Female.
-At a senior level, all seven of our board directors are Black South Africans, of whom two are females.
+We are extremely proud of the milestone achievements that have helped us earn our Level 1 rating.
+Today 85% of our workforce are black South Africans, with 29% black females.

-Approximately 90% of our procurement is with Black suppliers, of which 65% are Black woman-owned.
-In addition, approximately 50% of our procured oil and petroleum products are through Black empowered traders, most of which are Black woman-owned.
+Approximately 75% of our procurement is with black suppliers, of which 35% are black woman-owned.
+In addition, approximately 50% of our procured oil and petroleum products are through black empowered traders, 35% of which are black-woman-owned.
 Our enterprise and supplier development programme is exclusive to small and medium suppliers within our value chain and is designed to drive sustainable growth through providing both mentorship and access to interest-free, unsecured financing which can be used as working capital and for expansion.
 The programme has been named one of the 20 biggest enterprise and supplier development programmes in the country by SMESouthafrica.co.za.

 Another important aspect of our transformation journey has been our focus on updating traditional ownership models for our retail business with an innovative business model, the Caltex Branded Marketer Programme.
-It places over 50% of our retail network in the hands of entrepreneur investors, with an average of 73% Black ownership.
-This programme was specifically developed to provide an opportunity for new Black entrants to participate in the petroleum retail market.
-These examples reflect our deep and unwavering commitment towards Transformation and have helped to ensure the sustainability of our results.
-Our commitment to Transformation, however, goes beyond compliance as we continue to seek opportunities that drive economic prosperity, cultivate mutually beneficial business relationships and demonstrate good business practice.
+It places over 58% of our retail network in the hands of entrepreneur investors, with an average of 80% black ownership.
+This programme was specifically developed to provide an opportunity for new black entrants to participate in the petroleum retail market.
+These examples reflect our deep and unwavering commitment towards transformation and have helped to ensure the sustainability of our results.
+Our commitment to transformation, however, goes beyond compliance as we continue to seek opportunities that drive economic prosperity, cultivate mutually beneficial business relationships and demonstrate good business practice.